-Innovative financing structures are required to mobilize both domestic and international private finance for climate projects.
+Innovative financing structures are required to mobilise both domestic and international private finance for climate projects.
 According to the African Economic Outlook (2022), African countries have extensively used plain debt instruments, often on non-concessional terms, to finance adaptation and mitigation efforts.
 This is particularly challenging now as 22 countries are at risk of experiencing debt distress.
 The disproportionate use of debt instruments is likely to further increase Africa's debt burden and present debt sustainability challenges.
-Therefore, the countries must explore more innovative finance.
+Therefore, the countries must explore more innovative financing structures that are conducive to leveraging domestic and international private finance.
 However, as only one country in Africa is investment grade, the DFIs should play a more prominent role in providing a safety cushion for private investment by shouldering first loss risks through various risk transfer and risk mitigating financial instruments, particularly for climate adaptation projects.